danielferriss/uiuc-wireless-heatmap/README.md

 * math
 * folium

-### Usage
+## Usage
 To get a still heatmap of the most recent data use most_recent.ipynb To get an animated heatmap of a certain day use day_data.ipynb and change the date to whatever you would like to get data for.

-### Examples
+## Examples
-Examples for the wednesday before our cold day, the cold day, adn the wednesday after can be found in the examples folder.
+Examples for the wednesday before our cold day, the cold day, and the wednesday after can be found in the examples folder.
 There is a version for both ways of scaling weights.
 PLEASE NOTE: When running the exmaples in browser you must disable any adblocker or HTML5 video blocker as they will not allow the animation to run.

 ## Built With